adriantache/Big-Five-Personality-Test/README.md

 In order to show the results of the test I used a [GraphView](https://github.com/appsthatmatter/GraphView) so thanks to @appsthatmatter for that functionality.

+**UPDATE 09/2019: Completely rewrote app in Kotlin and replaced the fixed layout with one that is programatically generated.
+There was also an issue with scoring that is now fixed.
+Added extra test variants (from @alheimsins) and improved the automatically generated results text.
+Still some improvements to be made so keep an eye on the commits.**

 **Please try out the app and report any bugs.**

 **Features I'd like to implement:** Please see the [Issues section](https://github.com/adriantache/Big-Five-Personality-Test/issues)